abdo-bendari/Online-Courses-Academy/README.md

 - **MySQL**: For relational database management.
 MySQL is used to store all essential data, including user profiles, courses, assignments, payments, and reviews.
 We chose MySQL due to its stability, performance, and scalability.
 - **Sequelize ORM**: To interact with the MySQL database.
 Sequelize provides a simple way to define models, query the database, and handle relationships between entities (such as users, courses, and payments) with ease.
-- **TypeScript**: For better type safety and a more structured, scalable codebase.
+- **JavaScript**: For better type safety and a more structured, scalable codebase.
 - **Express.js**: Web framework for building robust APIs.
 - **Helmet**: Security middleware for securing HTTP headers.
 - **Morgan**: HTTP request logger for API requests.